sooriyaarachchi/pybites.github.io-src/content/python-cookiecutter.md

 At first I pulled the repo and filled out the `cookiecutter.json`, a convenient defaults file for hands off (`--no-input`) project creation.

-I went with the interactive option:
+The interactive option is convenient too:

 	$ cookiecutter gh:audreyr/cookiecutter-pypackage
 	full_name [Audrey Roy Greenfeld]: Bob Belderbos